01/27/2017 5:14 pm

 A. The course instructor cannot add you to the waitlist or to the roster of a class; you need to add your name to the waitlist through Self-Service.
 Once you are waitlisted, plan to attend class as if you were enrolled, otherwise you risk being dropped for non-attendance.
 When spots open in a section, students are enrolled in accordance with their position on the waitlist (first on the waitlist, first off the waitlist).
 The English Department discourages over enrollment in rhetoric classes.

 Q. What can I do if I am dissatisfied with the content, grading, or teaching in a RHET course?

 A. We hope that speaking to the course instructor will address your concerns, but when it does not, you are strongly encouraged to speak to the English Department Chair or to the Arts and Humanities College Dean.

 Q. What if I have more questions about the rhetoric sequence?

 A. Please contact any full-time faculty member of the English department with your questions and suggestions.

 08/05/2016 4:00 pm

 The first of a three-course sequence, Rhetoric 101 introduces rhetorical principles and their use in persuasive academic writing.
 Required papers will emphasize argument and focus on strategies such as literacy narratives, comparison and contrast, and cause and effect.
-Students will complete in-class writing assignments, and journaling/blogging assignments, and at least four papers.
+In addition to journaling/blogging, students can expect at least four writing assignments.
 Required course: student must achieve a grade of “C” or above to meet this requirement.
 PRQ (Pre-requisites): None.
 Required unless entering with an Advanced Placement score of 4-5 or departmental approval of transfer credit.
 Scheduled: Fall/Spring, yearly.
 Meets: Rh

 To pass RHET101, students must complete all required assignments as stated on the course syllabus.
 Students will be expected to participate in workshopping and conferencing activities.